A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 • sorrel.

-A variety of cooking oils are also prohibited.
+A variety of cooking fats are also prohibited.

-Acetonemic syndrome in children is a dysfunction of the metabolic system.
+Acetone syndrome in children is a dysfunction of the metabolic system.
 The condition of a sick child is characterized by a high content of ketone bodies in the blood.
-In the process of metabolism, they break down into acetone substances.
-This can provoke the appearance of episodic attacks with abdominal pain.
+During metabolism, they break down into acetone substances.
+This can trigger episodic attacks with abdominal pain.
 IN severe cases the child develops a coma.

-Violation of the metabolism of purine substances, which provokes the development of acetonemic syndrome, may be associated with the use medicines containing artificial purines.
+Disorders of purine metabolism, which provokes the development of acetonemic syndrome, may be associated with the use of medicines containing artificial purines.

 Symptoms of acetone syndrome in children

-Mechanism pathological changes biochemical reactions begin in the kidney structures.
-This is where the blood is enriched with purines. renal glomeruli unable to adequately process large amounts of purine substances.
+Mechanism pathological changes biochemical reactions begin in the renal structures.
+Blood enriched with purines enters here.
+Renal glomeruli unable to adequately process large amounts of purine substances.
 With the blood flow, they return to the bloodstream in the form of ketone bodies.
 In the future, these substances require:

-• increase in blood volume to reduce their concentration;
+• increasing blood volume to reduce their concentration;

-• lower blood glucose levels to utilize acetone.
+• reducing blood glucose levels to utilize acetone.

 All these processes form the corresponding clinical picture:

-• develops - enhanced ventilation of the lungs;
+• develops - increased ventilation of the lungs;

 • the child's breathing quickens;